moorepants/tu-delft-promotion/associate-vision-statement.rst

 ([Hess2012]_, [Moore2016]_).
-The broad set of experimental and theoretical work that I present in my dissertation has been widely cited (75 citations) in the field where the best papers have between 100-200 citations, with a very small number reaching up to 500 citations.
+The broad set of experimental and theoretical work that I present in my dissertation has been widely cited (75 citations) in the field where the best papers have between 100-200 citations, with a very small number reaching over 500 citations.

 During my postdoctoral research, I applied similar but new methods to identify human control in standing and walking.
 I wrote the first "data paper" in the field of biomechanics [Moore2015]_.
-It became my second most cited first author paper and provides an elaborate reusable dataset for walking studies which has been widely reused.
+It became my second most cited first author paper and provides an elaborate reusable dataset for walking studies which has been widely used.
 This triggered numerous biomechanics data papers in the subsequent years by other authors.
 For the standing and walking control identification problem, I developed software [Moore2018]_ for extremely efficient trajectory optimization and parameter identification optimal control